Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Methods

 \subsection{Topological invariants and topological configurations}

-Combining topology with space group symmetries has resulted in a myriad of single-gap characterised topological characterizations of materials \cite{InvTIBernevig,Clas1, InvTIVish, Clas2, Shiozaki14, Codefects2,SchnyderClass, Wi1, Wi3,Hwang_inversion_fragile,Clas3,Wi2, Floquet2, ShiozakiSatoGomiK, Clas4,bandtheoryunsup, Clas5,Codefects1,NodalLines1,Bouhon_HHL, alex2019crystallographic,Mode2, BzduSigristRobust, Unal2019,Chenprb2012, Cornfeld_2021}.
-In particular, a rather universal framework has been established to study single-gap topology: the determination of topologically inequivalent band structures using the band representations at high symmetry points in the Brillouin zone~\cite{Clas3,Wi2,Clas2}, an approach that matches the full K-theory result in some scenarios \cite{Clas3,ShiozakiSatoGomiK}.
-These momentum space constraints have subsequently been compared to real space constraints, resulting in versatile classification schemes to characterize topological materials by identifying which of these combinations have an atomic limit~\cite{Clas4,Clas5}.
-These approaches have then been supplemented with an alternative real space decomposition of topological states, giving rise to topological crystals\cite{Songeaax2007,SongRealSpace2020,PhysRevX.8.011040,shiozaki2018generalized}.
+Combining topology with space group symmetries has resulted in a myriad of single-gap topological characterisations of materials~\cite{InvTIBernevig,Clas1, InvTIVish, Clas2, Shiozaki14, Codefects2,SchnyderClass, Wi1, Wi3,Hwang_inversion_fragile,Clas3,Wi2, Floquet2, ShiozakiSatoGomiK, Clas4,bandtheoryunsup, Clas5,Codefects1,NodalLines1,Bouhon_HHL, alex2019crystallographic,Mode2, BzduSigristRobust, Unal2019,Chenprb2012, Cornfeld_2021}.
+In particular, a rather universal framework has been established to study single-gap topology: the determination of topologically inequivalent band structures using the band representations at high-symmetry points in the Brillouin zone~\cite{Clas3,Wi2,Clas2}, an approach that matches the full K-theory result in some scenarios~\cite{Clas3,ShiozakiSatoGomiK}.
+These momentum space constraints can be compared to real space constraints, resulting in versatile classification schemes to characterise topological materials by identifying which of these combinations have an atomic limit~\cite{Clas4,Clas5}.
+These approaches have been supplemented with an alternative real space decomposition of topological states, giving rise to topological crystals~\cite{Songeaax2007,SongRealSpace2020,PhysRevX.8.011040,shiozaki2018generalized}.